-Animals have accompanied seafarers for as long as mankind has ventured out on to the waves and they’ve been present in many and various roles.
+Animals have accompanied seafarers for as long as people have ventured out on to the waves and they’ve been present for many and various indispensable roles.

-All the way back in ancient Egypt cats were brought on voyages to do a most vitally important job – catch rodents and protect the grain transports from the little opportunists.
-Dogs were more likely brought along for transport on far-off expeditions, helping to pull cargo and people to their destinations or as protection from the unknown in distant lands.
+All the way back in ancient Egypt cats were brought on voyages to do a vitally important job – catch rodents and protect the grain transports from the quick multiplying little opportunists.
+Dogs were more likely brought along for transport on far-off expeditions, helping to pull cargo and people to their destinations as well as for protection from the many unknowns in distant lands.

 But animals were also brought along for their company and morale-boosting effects.
 In the more trying times, a cat oblivious to the plight or a good-natured dog behaviour could lift spirits and help the crew power on.
 Here’s a collection of some notable seafaring cats and dogs.

 Name: Ginger Ship: SS Arabic Human counterpart: Captain William Finch.

 Ginger was a mouser on board the SS Arabic.
 Bought along to make sure cruise passengers, as well as the crew, weren’t troubled by stowaway rodents.

 The steamship SS Arabic was built in Belfast by Harland and Wolff and sailed under the White Star Line.
 Its primary route was from Liverpool to New York via Queenstown( now Cobh).
 On the 19th of August 1915, she was struck by a torpedo about four miles off Cape Clear and went down.